How can we help you today?

 8. Virtual assistant business

-Virtual assistants (VAs) support businesses remotely by handling administrative tasks like inbox management, scheduling, data entry, or customer service.
-Some VAs also offer specialized support in social media, bookkeeping, or content writing.
+Virtual assistants support business owners remotely by handling administrative tasks like inbox management, scheduling, data entry, customer service, file organization, and research.
+Some virtual assistants also offer specialized services in bookkeeping, social media, content writing, or project management.

 How to get started:

-• Identify your strengths and define the services you’ll offer
+• Identify your strengths and define your services.

 Startup requirements: